Homeless street outreach

 The concept of street outreach to individuals that are experiencing homelessness is a classic example of a form of outreach.
 Those who experience homelessness have a variety of complex issues that incite the need for specific forms of care.
 As such, street outreach is challenging work.
 There are multiple governmental and non-governmental agencies that have sought to engage in this work because of the understanding that unhoused people tend to have increased barriers to access traditional services.
 Street outreach comes in different forms, from people walking around carrying supplies or offering resources, to mobile health clinics with teams of medical volunteers driving around and offering services.
-Regardless of its form, the essence of street outreach is the desire to meet people where they're at, build deep trust and connections, offer support, and reinforce the human dignity and respect that is deserving of all people.
+Regardless of its form, the essence of street outreach is the desire to meet people where they are at, build deep trust and connections, offer support, and reinforce the human dignity and respect that is deserving of all people.
 The core elements of effective street outreach include being systematic, coordinated, comprehensive, housing-focused, person-centered, trauma-informed and culturally responsive, as well as emphasizing safety and reducing harm.

 Goals of outreach

 The purpose of street outreach is heavily debated.
 Most agree that outreach serves a vital function, filling in a gap in access to services and helping those who face heightened barriers to care.
 However, proponents of outreach argue whether it is better to emphasize process (outreach as seeking to establish a personal connection that provides the spark for the journey back to a vital and dignified life) or to emphasize goals (meeting individuals on the street to increase their access to services).
 Outreach is not intended to be a one-size-fits-all answer to homelessness, as the population of people who are unhoused is very multifaceted in their needs and backgrounds and the majority of outreach programs face significant limitations.
-A lingering concern in the field of street outreach to unhoused is whether “downstream” service work outweighs the need for “upstream” advocacy work.
+A lingering concern in the field of street outreach to unhoused is whether "downstream" service work outweighs the need for "upstream" advocacy work.